-One of the most important ceremonies in a cremation funeral is the scattering of the ashes which is an important part of the grieving process.
+One of the most important ceremonies in a cremation funeral is the scattering of the ashes.
+This ritual is also an important part of the grieving process.
 The question remains where should you scatter the ashes of the recently deceased?
 As with cremation, there are many different options when it comes to scattering the ashes.

 Was a Location Mentioned Before

-The first consideration that must be taken into account is if the recently deceased has made it clear where they want their ashes to be scattered.
+The first consideration that must be taken into account is if the recently deceased has made it clear beforehand where they wanted their ashes to be scattered.
 It is always best to honor the last wishes of the person first.
-If there were no directions on where to scatter the ashes than the choice falls back on the family of the recently deceased.
+If there were no directions on where to scatter the ashes than the choice falls back on the family.

 Returning to Nature

 Another popular location to scatter the ashes is on a dock or boat into the water.
-The idea is that the ashes will scatter far and wide with the current.
-A common theme among the dying is the desire to spread their ashes far and wide as a symbolic way of returning back to nature.
+The idea is that the ashes will scatter all across the oceans making them one with the planet.
+A common theme among people in end of life transitions is the desire to spread their ashes far and wide as a symbolic way of returning back to nature.

 Wanting a Small Memorial at the Site of the Ashes?